jflamy/owlcms4/docs/JuryReplays.md

 You must:

 1. Select a directory where the files will be stored.
 Somewhere under "Videos" is fine.
-2. IMPORTANT: at the end of the proposed Filename magic string, add `_CameraX` (where is is the camera number).
+2. IMPORTANT: at the end of the proposed Filename magic string, add `_CameraX` (where X is the camera number).
 This will ensure that we know what camera took what view.

 ### Configuring the Shortcut Hotkeys

 OBS allows the same hotkey to trigger multiple actions.
 It displays a yellow triangle when doing so, but that's exactly what we want.
 To define the hotkeys, go to the the Settings/Hotkeys menu.

 1. Locate the scene that should be shown when the athlete is lifting.
-We will define a F6 Hotkey to go there and reset the replays.
+We will define a **F6** Hotkey to go there and reset the replays.
    ![50_HotKey_Reset](img/Replays/50_HotKey_Reset.png)
 2. Then we will define the hotkeys to deal with the replay.
-We need to define how to start and save it.
+We need to define how to start and save the recording for each camera.
-   Because of the order in the list,  we define the hotkeys for saving first.
-We need to scroll down in the list to find our `ReplayCamera2Source` source.
-The **F8** key will load the replay and save it.
+   Because of the ordering of items on the screen,  we define the hotkeys for saving first.
+We scroll down in the list to find our `ReplayCamera2Source` source.
+We define the **F8** key twice for each camera, to load the replay and save it.

 ![52_HotKey_Save](img/Replays/52_HotKey_Save.png)

 Then we scroll one screenful down, and find the entries for resetting and starting the replay recording.
+We define F6 and F7 for each camera in the same way.

 ![52_HotKey_Save](img/Replays/53_HotKey_Enable.png)

-If we have multiple cameras we do the same thing for the other cameras like `ReplayCamera1Source` and `ReplayCamera3Source`.
-We use the same hotkeys for all the jury cameras.
+If we have multiple cameras we do the same thing for all the cameras (in our example, `ReplayCamera1Source` and `ReplayCamera3Source`)  We use the same hotkeys for all the jury cameras.

 ### Making the Replays Available to the Jury